Aditya818944/webcore/README.md

 # WebCore Framework

-A lightweight, annotation-based Java backend framework built on Servlets, designed to simplify web service development with features like routing, dependency injection, scope management, security, and automatic documentation generation.
+A lightweight, annotation-based Java backend framework built on Servlets, designed to simplify web service development with features like routing, scope management, security, and automatic documentation generation.

 #  Overview